 Got it?
 Great!
 Now don’t forget to Pin it so you can have it on your phone too!

 What is your top tip for communicating with your teen/tween?
 Yes, I NEED to know so drop it in the comments or email me!

 P.P.S.
-If you are looking to encourage your Tweens Spiritual Growth make sure to check out our new FREE resource Intro to Inductive Bible Study + Bible Art Journaling eCourse!
+If you are looking to encourage your Tweens Spiritual Growth make sure to check out our popular FREE resource Intro to Inductive Bible Study + Bible Art Journaling eCourse!
 If you want to grab a copy make sure to sign up through the link in this post!